 Cylinder Heads

-I started with a set of 455 “G” cylinder heads, I used them because they already have harden exhaust seats installed from the factory which is needed when using unleaded pump gas.
+We used a set of 455 “G” cylinder heads, they already have harden exhaust seats which is needed with unleaded pump gas

-The “G” heads came with a small 2.00″ intake valves so I upgraded to larger stainless steel 2.072″ intake valves and 1.625″ exhaust valves, the seats were cut with a 3 angle valve job.
-Then the heads were treated to a mild porting where the bowl under the valve seats were opened up.
-The intake and exhaust ports were smoothed and cleaned up.
-With the 80cc combustion chamber and dished forged pistons the static compression ratio is 9.25/1 which works well with 91 octane pump gas.
+The “G” heads have small 2.00″ intake valves so we upgraded to stainless steel 2.072″ intake valves and 1.625″ exhaust valves.
+The seats received a 3 angle valve job and the intake valves were back cut to 52 degrees which proved to increase the low lift flow numbers quite a bid.
+The heads were pocket ported under the valve seats and the intake and exhaust ports were cleaned up.
+With the 80 cc combustion chamber and dished forged pistons the static compression ratio is 9.25/1 which works well with 91 octane pump gas.

-Olds 455 cylinder heads have a history of running hot and cracking between the two center exhaust ports, this is because both inside exhaust ports flow into the crossover port that runs under the intake manifold.
-To reduce the buildup of heat and to help direct the hot gasses out of the head more quickly I filled the crossover port in the heads with zinc.
-This greatly reduces the heat that is absorbed in the head which helps increase power and eliminates the potential for heat related cracks.
+Olds 455 cylinder have a history of running hot and cracking the heads between the two center exhaust ports because of the exhaust crossover port that runs under the intake manifold.
+To reduce heat and help direct the hot gasses out of the head I filled the crossover with zinc.
+This reduces the heat absorbed in the head and increases power eliminating the potential for heat related cracks

 Camshaft and valve train

-Because this engine is going to be used as a freeway cruiser with 3.20 rear end gears and an overdrive transmission the camshaft had to be pretty conservative.
-A hydraulic flat tappet Comp Cams XE256H was used along with Comp Cams lifters, push rods, valve springs, locks, retainers, and double roller timing chain.
+The car will be a freeway cruiser with 3.20 rear end gears and an overdrive transmission so the camshaft had to be pretty conservative.
+A hydraulic flat tappet Comp Cams XE256H with Comp Cams lifters, push rods, valve springs, locks, retainers, and double roller timing chain was used.

-Stock Olds 455’s have pedestal type non-adjustable rockers arms, so a set of adjustable roller tip rocker arms were installed along with Comp Cams push rod guide plates.
+Olds 455’s have pedestal type non-adjustable rockers arms, so a set of adjustable roller tip rocker arms, ARP rocker studs, and Comp Cams push rod guide plates were used

 Ignition system

-A set of long tube 1 3/4″ primary and 3″ collector headers for a cutlass and a pair of Magnaflow mufflers were used during the dyno session.
+A set of long tube 1 3/4″ x 3″ headers and a pair of Magnaflow mufflers were used during the dyno session.

-We bolted the 455 Olds to the DTS engine dyno to see what kind of power it would make.
-Connecting the FAST EZ EFI system to the engine was actually much easier that I had anticipated, they ready made everything Plug-and-Play.
-I ran the engine for 20 minutes to break-in of the flat tappet camshaft and allow the EFI system to learn what the engine needed.
-After a 10 minute cool down I began tuning with a couple of quick low RPM pulls to find the best timing at 36 degrees and insure proper oil pressure.
-The oil pressure at idle was a solid 30 PSI and climbed to a stable 50 PSI at 2500 RPM.
+On the dyno connecting the FAST EZ EFI system was actually easier that I had anticipated.
+I ran the engine for 20 minutes to break-in of the flat tappet camshaft and to allow the EFI to learn what the engine needed.
+We began tuning with a couple of quick low RPM pulls to find the best timing at 36 degrees and ensure proper oil pressure.
+The oil pressure at idle was a solid 30 PSI and climbed to a stable 50 PSI at 2500 RPM

 Click on the link below to view the dyno pull